arturadib/thewall/README.md

 Online demo: http://thewall.agilityjs.com

 The Wall is an [Agility.js](http://agilityjs.com) example app.
-It lets you write on a virtual wall, anonymously.
-It uses MongoDB as the data store.
+It lets anyone write on a virtual wall, anonymously.

+The entire browser-side code is under:

+    public/app.js

-The app is under `public/app.js`, and contains the entire code.
-The [Skeleton boilerplate](http://www.getskeleton.com/) is used to make things look pretty.
+Node.js is used for the backend, MongoDB for the data store, and the [Skeleton boilerplate](http://www.getskeleton.com/) to make things look pretty.

 ## Getting started